carlobortolan/quantrs/README.md

 > ¹ _"Exotic" options with standard exercise style; only differ in their payoff value_\
 > ² _Non-vanilla path-dependent "exotic" options_\
-> ³ _MC simulates underlying price paths based on geometric Brownian motion for Black-Scholes models and geometric average price paths for Asian and Lookback options_\
+> ³ _MC simulates underlying price paths based on geometric Brownian motion for Black-Scholes models and both arithmetic or geometric average price paths for Asian and Lookback options_\
 > ✅ = Supported, ⏳ = Planned / In progress, ❌ = Not supported / Not applicable

 <!--Bachelier and Modified Bachelier-->